Arnjee/file-finder.py/README.md

 # file-finder.py
 A simple pyhon scripts to find file containing the word given

-#How to run on  linux
+# How to run on  linux
+EXMPL

-python3 file-finder.py <add what you want to find here>
+python3 file-finder.py ineedtofindthis.mp4